zydezu/mpvconfig/README.md

 ### 2024-01-25

-- Made switching between web videos in playlists in `modernX` more seamless, instantly clearing the description
+- Made switching between web videos in playlists in `modernx` more seamless, instantly clearing the description
-- Improved the description string splitting functions in `modernX`
+- Improved the description string splitting functions in `modernx`

 ### 2024-01-23

-- Added `downloadpath` in `modernX`, fixing [https://github.com/zydezu/ModernX/issues/4](https://github.com/zydezu/ModernX/issues/4)
+- Added `downloadpath` in `modernx`, fixing [https://github.com/zydezu/ModernX/issues/4](https://github.com/zydezu/ModernX/issues/4)
 - Fixed CJK characters in video description and uploader name, fixing [https://github.com/zydezu/mpvconfig/issues/12]
 - Added an experimental toggle to view comments of a video (very unstable)

 ### 2024-01-15

-- Fixed fetching dislikes via the YouTube Dislike API in `modernX` and screenshotting in `screenshotfolder.lua` when viewing YouTube short 'share' links, along with the `dynamictitle` option
+- Fixed fetching dislikes via the YouTube Dislike API in `modernx` and screenshotting in `screenshotfolder.lua` when viewing YouTube short 'share' links, along with the `dynamictitle` option
 - Updated dislike formatting and error checking

 ### 2024-01-14